-10 Percent of net assets (excluding borrowings for investment purposes) (roman type) No specific percentage limitation on usage; limited only by the objective and strategies of the Fund.
-Goldman Sachs India Equity ETF
+10 Percent of total assets (italic type) 10 Percent of net assets (including borrowings for investment purposes) (roman type)

+No specific percentage limitation on usage; limited only by the objectives and strategies of the Fund Not permitted Future Consumer Equity ETF Future Health Care Equity ETF Future Planet Equity ETF Future Real Estate and Infrastructure Equity ETF Future Tech Leaders Equity ETF

 Investment Securities

-American, European, and Global Depositary Receipts •
+American, European and Global Depositary Receipts • • • • •

-Asset-Backed and Mortgage-Backed Securities 1 •
+Asset Backed and Mortgage Backed Securities 1 • • • • •

-Bank Obligations 1 •
+Bank Obligations 1 • • • • •

-Convertible Securities 2 •
+Convertible Securities 2 • • • • •

-Corporate Debt Obligations 1 •
+Corporate Debt Obligations 1 • • • • •

-Emerging Country Securities •
+Emerging Country Securities • • • • •

-Equity Investments 80 +
+Equity Investments 80+ +08 80 + +08 80 +

-Fixed Income Securities 20
+Fixed Income Securities 3 20 20 20 20 20

+Foreign Government Securities • • • • •

-Foreign Securities 3 •
+Foreign Securities • • • • •

-Initial Public Offerings ("IPOs") 15

-Master Limited Partnerships ("MLPs") •

-Non-Investment Grade Fixed Income Securities 3 •
+Non-Investment Grade Fixed Income Securities 4 20 20 20 20 20

+Other Investment Companies (including ETFs) 10 10 10 10 10

-Pre-IPO Investments (including late-stage private equity securities) •
+Pre-IPO Investments (including late-stage private equity securities) • • • • •

-Private Investments in Public Equity ("PIPEs") •

-Real Estate Investment Trusts ("REITs") •
+Real Estate Investment Trusts ("REITs") • •

-Special Purpose Acquisition Companies ("SPACs") •

-Structured Securities (may include equity-linked notes) 4 •
+Structured Securities (which may include equity or credit-linked notes) 5 • • • • •

-Temporary Investments •
+Temporary Investments • • • • •

-U.S. Government Securities 1 •
+U.S. Government Securities • • • • •

+1 Limited by the amount a Fund invests in fixed income securities.

+2 The Funds use the same rating criteria for convertible and non-convertible debt securities.

+Except as noted under "Non-Investment Grade Fixed Income Securities," fixed income securities must be investment grade (i.e., BBB- or higher by Standard & Poor's, Baa3 or higher by Moody's or have a comparable credit rating by another NRSRO or, if unrated, determined by the Investment Adviser to be of comparable credit quality).

-- 1 Limited by the amount the Fund invests in fixed income securities and limited to cash equivalents only. - 2 Convertible securities purchased by the Fund use the same rating criteria for convertible and non-convertible debt securities. - 3 May be BB+ or lower by S&P Global Ratings or Ba1 or lower by Moody's or have a comparable credit rating by another NRSRO at the time of investment. - 4 Structured securities are not subject to the same minimum credit quality requirements as the Fund's investments in fixed income securities.
+4 May be BB+ or lower by Standard & Poor's, Ba1 or lower by Moody's or have a comparable credit rating by another NRSRO at the time of investment.

+5 Structured securities are not subject to the same minimum credit quality requirements as the Funds' investments in fixed income securities.

-Risks of the Fund
+Risks of the Funds

-Loss of money is a risk of investing in the Fund.
+Loss of money is a risk of investing in the Fund (which, for the remainder of this Prospectus, refers to one or more of the Funds offered in this Prospectus).
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the FDIC or any other governmental agency.
-The principal risks of the Fund are discussed in the Summary section of the Prospectus.
+The principal risks of the Fund are discussed in the Summary sections of the Prospectus.
 The following section provides additional information on the risks that apply to the Fund, which may result in a loss of your investment.
 The risks applicable to the Fund are presented below in alphabetical order, and not in the order of importance or potential exposure.
 The Fund should not be relied upon as a complete investment program.
 There can be no assurance that the Fund will achieve its investment objective.
 Investments in the Fund involve substantial risks which prospective investors should consider carefully before investing.